-Public funders are not subject to any rules regulating the interruption and postponement of grant implementation in the event of pregnancy; they are autonomous providing they comply with the antidiscrimination act.
-However, a case against the Czech Science Foundation was pending before the Ombudsman at the time this report was drafted on the discrimination generated by a one-strike provision for the award of postdoctoral grants.
-This provision says that if a woman submitting an application for a postdoctoral grant from the Czech Science Foundation then becomes pregnant and is simultaneously awarded the postdoctoral grant, the Foundation recommends that she return the grant.
-This deprives the future mother-researcher of the possibility of applying for the grant again, as it is possible to award it to the same person only once.
+A one-strike provision for the award of postdoctoral grants is still in place.
+If a woman submits an application for a postdoctoral grant from the Czech Science Foundation, then becomes pregnant and is simultaneously awarded the postdoctoral grant, she cannot request postponement of the grant implementation, and in many cases the Foundation recommends that she return the grant.
+Due to the application of the one-strike rule, this deprives the future mother-researcher of the possibility of applying for the grant again, as it is possible to award it to the same person only once.